-In two dimensions the geometric algebra, indicated as \mathbb{G} _2 or also Cl_2 as it is based on Clifford’s theory of algebras, is generated by the bases e_1 and e_2 which combine by contraction and extension, or by scalar product and external product.
+In two dimensions the geometric algebra, indicated as or also as it is based on Clifford’s theory of algebras, is generated by the bases and which combine by contraction and extension, or by scalar product and external product.

 since geometric algebra is NOT commutative, it is also worth calculating: